wesaustin/wesaustin.github.io/_posts/2015-01-04-first-post.md

 ---
 layout: post
-title: First post!
+title: Welcome to my page!
 image: /img/hello_world.jpeg
 ---

-Welcome to my page!
+This is where I'll post any updates to my research.
+Thank you for visiting!